jan-rybizki/Galaxia_wrap/README.md

 Now you can dive into the notebook which will show you (a) how to create a magnitude limited catalogue and (b) how to input your n-body data to create mock observations (not finished yet).

 This repository was setup for the Gaia Sprint 2017 [http://gaia.lol/].

+In the meanwhile we have produced a mock GDR2 catalogue based on Galaxia: [http://adsabs.harvard.edu/abs/2018PASP..130g4101R]